 Situation Considerations Yes No Safety Zones and Escape Routes NOT Identified Can you identify them by scouting?
 Are they large enough to accommodate everyone without using fire shelters?
 Does the escape route need clearing?
 And marking?
 How much warning time do you need to get to your safety zone safely?
 Does everyone know the escape routes and safety zones?
 Can you create a safety zone if you don't have one?
 Have you seen the escape routes and safety zones?

-To Reduce the Ri sks - Back off until you find safety zones or escape r outes !
+To Reduce the Risks - Back off until you find safety zones or escape routes!

 In Country NOT Seen In Daylight Can the resources you are replacing give you a thorough briefing?
 Can you observe the area, use scouts?
 Have escape routes and safety zones been thoroughly scouted?
 Are they marked for night use?
-Have potential dangers been located, can they be dealt with? --------------------------------------- -- -- --
+Have potential dangers been located, can they be Have potential dangers been located, can they be dealt with?